kevlu8/int0x80.ca/blogs/chess-engines/3-alphabeta.md

 	Value best = -INF; // Start with the worst possible value for (Move m : pos.legal_moves()) {
-		pos.make_move(m); // Make the move on the board Value score = -negamax(pos, depth - 1, -beta, -alpha); // Negate the score for our perspective pos.undo_move(m); // Undo the move to restore the board
+		pos.make_move(m); // Make the move on the board Value score = -negamax(pos, depth - 1, ply + 1, -beta, -alpha); // Negate the score for our perspective

-		if (score >= MATING) score--;
-		if (score <= -MATING) score++; // This is very important!
-		// If we find a checkmate, we want the engine to prefer faster mates.
-		// By subtracting 1 from a winning score, we ensure that the engine prefers mates in fewer moves (or tries to survive as long as possible).
+		pos.undo_move(m); // Undo the move to restore the board

 		if (score > best) {
 			best = score; // Update the best score if we found a better one